CLP Checklist 2

 Your intended learner audience, course learning objectives, description, and lectures

-Now that you have your target keywords and solid titles/subtitles, it’s time to focus on other crucial sections of your CLP.
-The following sections help students decide if your course is right for them and are a great place to work in your keywords:
+Now that you have your keyword list and a strong title and subtitle it’s time to focus on other important sections of your CLP.
+The following sections help students decide whether or not your course is right for them.
+These are great places to use the keywords you’ve identified.

 - Are there 4-6 clear, focused goals?

 - Do the goals align with the course content?

 - Do these learning objectives describe actions your learners will be able to do after completing your course?

 - Does each goal start with an active verb?